minseokim/juniperChallenge/README.md

 ### Query Generator
 Based on a specific JSON schema, this app generates a query based on user input.
-This app was built as part of a coding challenge for Juniper Networks.
+This app was built as part of a coding challenge in 72 hours.
 It was built with minimal UI, with a focus on functionality.
 You can see the app at https://minseokim.github.io/query-generator

 ### Running the app
 - `yarn` to install dependencies